-Contrary to popular belief (hi, Dr Georgiou, JABS forumites etc) I am not an allopathic medic or a Big Pharma shill.
+Contrary to popular belief, I am not an allopathic medic or a Big Pharma shill.
 Nor am I a robot – despite using the name jdc325, which does look an awful lot like a robot name.
 A bit like R2D2 or C3PO.

 Adverts: WordPress occasionally uses ads on their sites.
 See http://en.blog.wordpress.com/2008/09/18/go-ad-free/ for more.
-These ads are nothing to do with me – and I’m too tight with my money to go completely ad-free.
+These ads are nothing to do with me, they are WordPress’s own adverts – and I’m too tight careful with money to go completely ad-free.
 Hopefully most of you will not see these ads, as regular WordPress users apparently will not be shown the adverts.

-If there’s anything on this blog that you think is shit or if there’s anything you think I should be covering but am not then please feel free to let me know.
+If there’s anything on this blog that you have an issue with or if there’s anything you think I should be covering but am not then please feel free to let me know.
 Comment here or use the contact email below.
 Cheers!

 New contact email: 325jdc325@googlemail.com

-Competing interests: none that I am aware of.
-I am currently unemployed and receive no payment from anyone for the blog posts I write – I do this for love, not money.
+Competing interests: none that I am aware of (except the aforementioned fascination with bullshit).
+I receive no payment from anyone for the blog posts I write – I do this for love, not money.

 Bits’n'pieces

-I am indexed on http://www.badscienceblogs.net/ and some posts are aggregated on BPSDB (the blogging on pseudoscience database).
+I have now started writing for the Lay Science webzine.
+My “Stuff And Nonsense” blog is indexed on http://www.badscienceblogs.net/ and some posts are aggregated on BPSDB (the blogging on pseudoscience database).

 My twitter page is here: http://twitter.com/jdc325.